-The purpose of Today’s Trustee is to help promote the mass empowerment of retirement-fund members for the social good of themselves and South Africa.
+The purpose of Today’s Trustee is to help promote the mass empowerment of retirement-fund officers and members for the social good of themselves and South Africa.

-There is also content of a primarily educational nature, consistent with objectives of the Financial Sector Code to which financial institutions (including asset managers) need to comply under legislation for broad-based black economic empowerment.
+There is also content of a primarily educational nature, consistent with objectives of the Financial Sector Code.

 Hard and electronic copies of the magazine are distributed without charge to a unique database of some 10 500 principal officers and trustees, as well as such other industry participants as asset managers.
 They’re also distributed at numerous trustee workshops, training sessions and conferences such as those held by the Batseta Council of Retirement Funds.

 While the structure of the industry increasingly consolidates into umbrella funds, their management committees have also become target areas for expanded and essential readership.

 As at end-March 2020, the sole shareholders are Greenblo and the ASISA Foundation.
 Each has 50%.